syncfusion-content/blazor-docs/blazor/accordion/how-to/create-wizard-using-accordion.md

 ---
 layout: post
 title: Create Wizard in Blazor Accordion Component | Syncfusion
-description: Checkout and learn here all about Create Wizard in Syncfusion Blazor Accordion component and much more.
+description: Checkout and learn here all about how to create Wizard in Syncfusion Blazor Accordion component and much more.
 platform: Blazor
 control: Accordion
 documentation: ug